mysliwietzflorian/environmental-ui-demo/doc/implementation.md

 The usage of variable shadow softness can be user-toggled with the checkbox "**Adjust alpha value of shadows**".
 If disabled, the alpha value of the shadow will be constant.
 On the other hand, if that feature is enabled the number of light sources based on the average regions (1 to 9 light sources are possible) will be extracted.
 A region will be recognized as a light source if the value of that region is at least `lightSourceFactor`% of the region with the maximum brightness.
 That variable can be adjusted with the slider "**Light source factor**".

+## Criticism of environmental UI concepts

+**Performance** - The biggest problem with this kind of UI concept has to do with performance issues on low-end devices.
+As the video stream needs to be analyzed and processed and - probably even more severe - the shadow draw calls are repeated many times (often several per second) the performance will be the bottleneck for widespread web and native utilization of this concept.

+**Battery life** - As a lot of energy is used to drive this kind of user interface the battery of mobile devices will suffer massively.
+Another side effect is that the device can get quite hot over time and in extreme cases damage it permanently.

+**Privacy** - The application needs user permissions to access the camera and at the moment no security system prevents an UI library to use streamed video data for a different purpose.
+Maybe in the future an operating system could provide information directly about the surrounding light sources in order to act against this problem.

+**Hardware** - Currently, no mobile device would be able to work extensively good with that kind of UI.
+The battery consumption is way too high and the device would have to be fitted with a camera capable of capturing a greater angle of the view.
+Both of these problems could be conquered if manufacturers saw a potential for a market within these technologies.

+**Benefits** - What are the real benefits of such a user interface?
+This question could also be applied to our modern UI design systems in general and one answer could be to increase the expressiveness of a creative designer.
+Moreover, any visual quality including glitter, reflection, translucency, carbon fiber, pearlescence, iridescence, decalescence, illumination, or other interesting material properties can be depicted [[1]](https://bobburrough.com/public/post/surely_you_cant_be_serious_bob/#do-we-really-need-this-how-is-this-useful).